Learn something new every day

 More Info... by email

 The sea snake is a type of snake native to the Indian and Pacific oceans of northern Australia.
 Sea snakes have flat tails which aid in swimming and nostril flaps that close when they are beneath the surface of the water.
 They may be a variety of different colors depending on the species.
-There are approximately 31 different species of sea snake in existence, some of which include mangrove snakes, salt marsh snakes, banded sea snakes, and sea kraits.
-Adult sea snakes may be as long as 6.6 feet (2 m) or as small as 20 inches (50 cm).
+There are approximately 31 different species in existence, some of which include mangrove snakes, salt marsh snakes, banded sea snakes, and sea kraits.
+Adult species may be as long as 6.6 feet (2 m) or as small as 20 inches (50 cm).

-Bites from a sea snake do not typically kill humans, although they are very poisonous creatures.
-The venom of a sea snake is generally twice as potent as that of most deadly land snakes, such as rattlesnakes and copperheads, but they have very small fangs and are not usually aggressive by nature.
+Bites from this snake do not typically kill humans, although they are very venomous creatures.
+Their venom is generally twice as potent as that of most deadly land snakes, such as rattlesnakes and copperheads, but they have very small fangs and are not usually aggressive by nature.
 Most sea snakes have a fang size between 5/64 to 5/32 of an inch long (2 to 4 mm).
-Fatal sea snake attacks on humans are occasionally reported, but most of the victims are fishermen who ran into their nests.
+Fatal attacks on humans are occasionally reported, but most of the victims are fishermen who ran into their nests.
 These types of snakes normally try to avoid humans, but may attempt to attack if they are harassed or captured.

 I had never heard much about sea snakes, but this is very informative.
 I'm not saying that I want to get bitten by one, but it's good to know that their bite likely isn't all that poisonous.
 Adding onto that, it's also good to know that there's an anti-venom of sorts available.
 Correct me if I'm wrong, but generally speaking, I have heard that there are some species of snakes where their venomous bite has no cure.
 That's pretty unfortunate.